Mannerow/doordash-duration-prediction/README.md

 This section provides an overview of the primary scripts and their functionalities within the project, illustrating the workflow from data preprocessing to model deployment and monitoring:

-data_preprocess.py
-This script handles the preprocessing of raw data sourced from Kaggle.
-Key tasks include data cleaning, feature engineering, and splitting the dataset into training and testing subsets.

-train.py
-Responsible for training the machine learning model, this script encompasses model selection, training, and evaluation to ensure robust performance on unseen data.

-hpo.py
-This script performs hyperparameter optimization, fine-tuning the model’s performance by employing techniques like grid search or random search to determine the optimal set of hyperparameters.

-register_model.py
-Post-training, this script registers the final model with the MLflow tracking server, enabling versioning and easy retrieval for future predictions.

-run_flow.py
+**`experimentation.ipynb`**

+This Jupyter notebook is used for exploratory data analysis (EDA) and initial experimentation with the DoorDash delivery duration prediction dataset.
+It imports necessary packages and downloads the dataset from Kaggle.
+The notebook includes steps for data exploration, such as loading the dataset into a Pandas DataFrame, checking for missing values, and creating new features like delivery duration.
+It also performs data visualization to identify outliers and understand data distributions.
+The notebook demonstrates the process of data cleaning by removing outliers and preparing features for modeling.
+It concludes with building a simple linear regression model using a pipeline, splitting the data into training and test sets, and evaluating model performance using metrics like RMSE and MAE.
+This notebook serves as an interactive environment to explore and experiment with different approaches before formalizing them into the main project pipeline.

+**`run_flow.py`**

-This script initiates and executes the Prefect flow, orchestrating the entire machine learning pipeline from data preprocessing to model registration, ensuring each step is executed sequentially and correctly.
+This script initiates and executes the Prefect flow, orchestrating the entire machine learning pipeline from data preprocessing to model registration.
+It ensures each step is executed sequentially and correctly, running the pipeline on an hourly schedule.

-monitor_metrics.py
-Designed for performance monitoring, this script tracks various metrics over time, helping identify any drifts or degradations in the model's performance.

-score_batch.py
-Used for batch scoring, this script allows the model to make predictions on new data batches.
-It can be scheduled to run at regular intervals, ensuring predictions remain current.

-utils.py
+**`data_preprocess.py`**

+This script prepares raw data for machine learning using `pandas`, `scikit-learn`, and the `Kaggle API`.
+It reads the raw data, creates a delivery duration feature, handles missing values, and removes outliers.
+The script then extracts relevant features, vectorizes them, and splits the data into training, validation, and test sets.
+This ensures the data is clean and well-structured for model training and evaluation.

+**`train.py`**

+This script trains and evaluates baseline models without hyperparameter tuning.
+It leverages `MLflow` to log model performance and metrics for models such as `LinearRegression`, `XGBRegressor`, and `Ridge`.
+The script reads processed data, trains each model, evaluates it using RMSE, and logs the results to `MLflow`.
+This ensures reproducibility and easy tracking of model performance.

+**`hpo.py`**

+This script performs hyperparameter optimization (HPO) for selected models using `Hyperopt` and logs the hyperparameters and performance metrics for each trial using `MLflow`.
+Hyperparameter tuning involves systematically searching for the best set of parameters that improves the model's performance.
+The script optimizes models such as `Ridge` and `XGBRegressor`, enhancing their performance by exploring various hyperparameter configurations.
+It reads processed data, runs the optimization, and records the results to ensure efficient model tuning.

+**`register_model.py`**

+This script identifies and registers the best-performing models using `MLflow`.
+It evaluates models from hyperparameter optimization and training experiments based on validation and test RMSE.
+The script reads processed data, trains and evaluates models, and registers the best model to ensure reproducibility and ease of deployment.
+The best model is stored in the default artifact location specified in the .env file.

+**`score_batch.py`**

+This script applies the best-performing machine learning model to the test dataset and saves the prediction results to an S3 bucket.
+It reads the processed test data, loads the best model from the specified S3 bucket using `MLflow`, and generates predictions.
+Hyperparameter tuning systematically searches for the best set of parameters to improve model performance.
+The script handles the creation of the destination S3 bucket if it does not already exist.
+The results, including predicted and actual durations along with the model version, are saved as a Parquet file in the specified S3 bucket.
+The environment variables, such as MLFLOW_TRACKING_URI and AWS_DEFAULT_REGION, are loaded from the .env file.

+**`monitor_metrics.py`**

+TODO

+**`utils.py`**

 This script contains utility functions that are utilized across different project scripts, promoting modularity and reusability within the codebase.
+Specifically, it includes helper functions for loading and dumping pickle files.